 We decided to venture off to the theme park capital of the world for spring break this year.
 Maybe I was crazy to go during the busiest time of the year (where the lines for the 10 minute ride were just over 100 minutes of wait time) and not to mention the number of strollers (including two of my own).
-But if you read this and do these tips, I think you will survive the parks, making your theme park trip a bit easier during high season.
+But if you read this and do these tips, I think you will survive the parks, making your theme park trip a bit easier during the high season.

-We are a family with three kids, ages nine, three, and just two-months-old, and with my in-laws and their 13-year-old, we needed to cover a lot of demographics.
-Here are 9 tips to survive theme parks in Orlando during high season.
+We are a family with three kids, ages nine, three, and just two months old, and with my in-laws and their 13-year-old, we needed to cover a lot of demographics.
+Here are nine tips for surviving theme parks in Orlando during the high season.

 1. Go Online

 Check out all of the parks you are planning to go to and just explore.
 See offers, park hours, special events, even explore the map.
 Get your tickets online.
 Many people forget this or don’t have time, but this can save you some money and pack in some benefits during your day.

 You can print your tickets at home before your trip or at your hotel (if you forgot), or you can have them printed at the will call once you get to the park (although this could waste some valuable time).